-Miss Karen has been teaching ballet and pointe for thirty years, drawing on her background as a nurse to focus on correct technique and proper alignment to prevent injury.
-Before coming to NBT in 2011, she taught in CT and then the Midwest, most recently in Minnesota, where she developed the pointe curriculum for Fourth Street Dance Center in White Bear Lake.
+Miss Karen has been teaching ballet and pointe for forty years, drawing on her background as a nurse to focus on correct technique and proper alignment to prevent injury.
+She enjoys sharing her passion for ballet with students of all ages and every ability, and hopes every one of her students will continue dancing for a lifetime.
+Before coming to NBT in 2011, she taught in CT and then the Midwest, most recently in Minnesota where she developed the pointe curriculum for Fourth Street Dance Center in White Bear Lake.
 Miss Karen was trained primarily in the Vagonova tradition and the (Gus) Giordano Jazz technique, and she still takes class whenever she can.
 Miss Karen attended the DEA Teacher Training School in NYC and was certified as a dance instructor by NADAA.
-While in CT, she performed with the Coulon Danse Consortium in its ballet and jazz companies, and she appears as Frau Silberhause in NBT's The Nutcracker.
+While in CT, she performed with the Coulon Danse Consortium in its ballet and jazz companies, and she appears in many of NBT's performances, including The Wizard as Professor McGonagall, Dracula as The Lady in the Park, and as Frau Silberhause and Grandmother in The Nutcracker.

-Susan Ingraham Endrizzi began her training at the Robertson School of Classical Ballet.
-In 1994 she received her B.F.A. in dance performance from Butler University.
+Susan Endrizzi began her training at the Robertson School of Classical Ballet.
+In 1994, she received her B.F.A. in dance performance from Butler University.
 Her professional credits include performances with Ballet New England and Ballet Theatre of Pennsylvania.
-Endrizzi joined Jose Mateo's Ballet Theatre of Boston in 1995 where she danced original choreography for 9 years, taught all levels for 8 years, and was a rehearsal assistant for 2 years.
+Endrizzi joined Jose Mateo's Ballet Theatre of Boston in 1995 where she danced original choreography for nine years, taught all levels for eight years, and was a rehearsal assistant for two years.
 Other teaching credits include University of Massachusetts Boston and Portsmouth School of Ballet.
-Endrizzi teaches Ballet I, Ballet II and Pointe at the University of New Hampshire.
+Endrizzi teaches Ballet I, Ballet II, and Pointe at the University of New Hampshire.
 She is also a personal trainer and has taught ballet fitness classes.